top of page

-BCI has been approved to leverage $241,000 in Missouri Neighborhood Assistance Program (NAP) state tax credits.
-These offer eligible donors giving $1,000 or more an amazing way to reduce the amount of taxes they owe while supporting adults with developmental disabilities.
+BCI has $241,000 in Missouri Neighborhood Assistance Program (NAP) state tax credits to offer through 2024.
+Eligible donors giving $1,000 or more can reduce the state tax they owe while supporting BCI’s programs for adults with disabilities.

-To be eligible to give under this program, individuals must operate a sole proprietorship or farm, have rental property or royalty income, or be a shareholder in an S-corporation, partner in a partnership, or member of a limited liability corporation.
+Individuals are eligible to receive NAP credits if they operate a sole proprietorship or farm, have rental property or royalty income, or are a shareholder in an S-corporation, a partner in a partnership, or a member of a limited liability corporation.
 Businesses are also eligible.

-NAP credits are worth 50% of your cash gift and, in addition to state and federal standard deductions, directly reduce the amount of tax you owe.
-Have appreciated stock?
-Consider gifting that for even more benefits such as avoiding capital gains and the ability to deduct the stock's full market value on your return.
+NAP credits are worth 50% of your gift and, in addition to state and federal standard deductions, directly reduce the amount of tax you owe.
+You may also donate appreciated stock for even greater benefits, such as avoiding capital gains and the ability to deduct the stock’s full market value on your tax return.

 Below is an example of how the credits work for someone with a federal tax rate of 24% (2021 income rate range of $86,375 - $164,925 for single and $172,750 - $329,850 for married).